 News

-The Hillsborough County Sheriff's Office is investigating the disappearance of two University of South Florida doctoral students who were last seen April 16 in Tampa.
+The Hillsborough County Sheriff's Office is investigating the disappearance of two University of South Florida doctoral students last seen April 16 in Tampa.
+The Tampa Bay Observer is continuing to follow the case and will provide updates as new information becomes available.

 Leah Burdick